oruga-ui/oruga/packages/docs/components/Dropdown.md

 ## Dropdown component

-> Dropdowns are very versatile, can used as a quick menu or even like a select for discoverable content
+> Dropdowns are very versatile, can used as a quick menu or even like a select for discoverable content.

 ```html
 <o-dropdown></o-dropdown>